The Financial Technology Law Review: Saudi Arabia

 Generally speaking, there have not been any alterations in the laws governing fintech as opposed to conventional financial transactions.
 Accordingly, all financial transactions are governed by the same laws, whether fintech or conventional.

-Nevertheless, the relevant authorities are attempting to introduce fintech regulations to keep pace with the developments in Saudi Arabia.
-In the meantime, these are the options available for fintech companies to enter the Saudi market:
+Nevertheless, the relevant authorities introduced specific licences for certain fintech activities along with the guidelines for applying to said licences to keep pace with the developments in Saudi Arabia.
+As such, we list below the options available for fintech companies to enter the Saudi market:

-The temporary licence is a letter from the relevant authority allowing the specific company to practise its activities in Saudi Arabia while being monitored by such authority.
+With respect to the temporary licence granted through the sandbox programmes, said licence is a letter from the relevant authority allowing the specific company to practise its activities in Saudi Arabia while being monitored by that authority.
 A letter is only granted upon SAMA or the CMA's acceptance of the application submitted by the entity.
 The application form is offered on SAMA/CMA's website4 to provide clarity with regard to what is expected from the applicants.
 Upon CMA/SAMA's acceptance of the application, the trial period shall commence, granting the entity the right to enter the Saudi market while carrying out its fintech activities.
-Once the licensed entity successfully completes its trial period, SAMA or the CMA will consider licensing the entity permanently.
+Once the licensed entity has successfully completed its trial period, SAMA or the CMA will consider licensing the entity permanently.
 While there are 19 companies to date in the SAMA sandbox programme, on 2 February 2020, Menabytes, which covers technology and digital stories from the Middle East and North Africa, announced that two companies have been issued fintech licences by SAMA for the first time in Saudi Arabia upon successful completion of the SAMA sandbox trial period.5 STC Pay and Geidea, both offering payment fintech services, are now the first two companies to graduate from the SAMA sandbox programme and obtain a fintech licence.

-Fintech Saudi identified seven activities that do not require licensing by either SAMA or the CMA.
+Fintech Saudi identified eight activities that do not require licensing by either SAMA or the CMA.
 These are:

 - aggregation of publicly available financial information;